Network administrators face many challenges these days, and network device scanning is certainly among them.

 Network Inventory Advisor is a network device scanner that scans Windows, Mac, Linux, and other network and standalone devices.
 It can scan a network for devices with its agent-free solution and generate flexible reports for effective hardware and software inventorying and monitoring.

 Network Inventory Advisor goes well beyond the hardware side of network management with its ability to easily track installations, software versions, licenses, and services on all computers.
-Autodesk, a provider of more than 100 products to students, educators, and institutions globally, has even selected it as its official audit partner because it appreciates that Network Inventory Advisor features unique license aggregation and supports software products from more than 500 vendors.
+Network Inventory Advisor features unique license aggregation and supports software products from more than 500 vendors.

 Managed services providers can use Network Inventory Advisor to create and manage multiple networks while enjoying the ability to switch between them within a single click.
 Network Inventory Advisor makes it easy to generate customizable reports that can be presented to non-IT decision-makers, and it also supports network monitoring with alerts.